ellis8555/wn95hl/README.md

   - standings (each teams record but NOT sorted yet. example a teams wins, losses, ties, etc...)
   - teamsDictCodes (used for returning all the teams 3 letter codes required for the game parser)
-  - recent-results (used for displaying recent games in horizontal scoreboard)
+  - recent-results (used for displaying recent games in horizontal scoreboard) So you can replace 'standings' in the above URL with the just mentioned values